arnoudb/frostybot/INSTALLATION.md

       chmod 700 /tmp/install.sh
       /tmp/install.sh /var/www/html/frostybot www-data

   *NOTE:* Do not create the install path, it will be automatically created if it does not already exist.
-The script will also set the correct filesystem permissions for frostybot.
+The script will also set the correct filesystem permissions for Frostybot.
 For example, if you're using Redhat/CentOS instead of Ubuntu, then you would set the account to "nobody" instead of "www-data" like this:

       /tmp/install.sh /var/www/html/frostybot nobody